 This is how I would recommend you strive to apply Ray Dalio’s principles:

 Always look at reality.
 Love reality even when it’s harsh.

-Be open to accept the feedback you receive on your current skill levels, action and personality.
-Only by accepting the feedback from the real world as openly as you can you’ll be able to move forward as quickly as you possible.
+Be open to accepting the feedback you receive on your current skill levels, action, and personality.
+Only by accepting the feedback from the real world as openly as you can you’ll be able to move forward as quickly as possible.